Resumes are a place to showcase your professional skills and achievements to the recruiters.

 Indoor competitive resume hobbies list exhibits that the person is very stern and resilient.
 He is prone to believing in himself more than others.

-Outdoor competitive resume hobbies list subjects a person's taste for teamwork, loyalty and commitment to your team in times of pressure and adversity.
+Outdoor competitive resume hobbies list subjects a person's taste for teamwork, loyalty, and commitment to your team in times of pressure and adversity.
 They develop strength and agility in a person.

 This is very helpful in areas that pertain to long working hours outdoors.

-Example: field surveys, site visits, sports trainer, yoga, pilates, dancing etc.
+Example: field surveys, site visits, sports trainer, yoga, pilates, dancing, etc.

 Classification of competitive hobbies on resume and common personal interests on resume based on where they are undertaken:

-Indoor Competitive Hobbies in resume
+Indoor Competitive Hobbies in a resume:

-Outdoor Competitive Hobbies in resume
+Outdoor Competitive Hobbies in a resume:

-Observational hobbies in resume
+Observational Hobbies in Resume

-Jobs that require precision and seclusion like design, coding, planning etc are likely to be appropriate for these people.
+Jobs that require precision and seclusion like design, coding, planning, etc., are likely to be appropriate for these people.

 Outdoor observational resume hobbies list portrays a person's ability to sense the smallest changes in chaotic places.